awalterschulze/blog/content/post/monads-for-goprogrammers.md

 }
 ```

-Lets look at why we need `join` again, but focusing specifically on slices.
+Lets look at why we need `join` again, but this time focusing specifically on slices.
-Here is our compose function again, but this time defined specifically for slices.
+Here is our compose function for slices:

 ```go
 func compose(f func(A) []B, g func(B) []C) func(A) []C {